 The 30-year fixed mortgages in this week’s survey had an average total of 0.37 discount and origination points.

-- The 15-year fixed-rate mortgage rose to 2.30 percent from 2.29 percent a week ago.
+- The 5/6 adjustable-rate mortgage (ARM) rose to 6.35 percent from 6.18 percent a week ago.

-- The 30-year fixed-rate jumbo mortgage fell to 3.20 percent from 3.22 percent.
+- The 30-year fixed-rate jumbo mortgage was 6.04 percent, down from 6.07 percent last week.